La voiture autonome profite à de nombreux acteurs - Le Temps. Les amateurs de gaming connaissent forcément Nvidia.

 And if required, "there'll still be some cases where you want a human driver. " Can Samsung cruise to top of auto-tech industry with $8B Harman buy?
 SEOUL — Samsung Electronics' $8 billion acquisition of the US auto electronics company Harman will instantly transform the South Korean tech company into a major player in the highly competitive and rapidly growing market for auto infotainment, software, and connected car technology.

 Samsung announced Monday that it would pay $112.00 per share in cash for the Stamford, Conn., company.
 It's Samsung's largest acquisition by far and it will put the company in a strong position as the race to develop autonomous vehicles barrels forward.
 Harman International Industries Inc. is already is a $7 billion-in-sales per year player in the automotive market.
+It makes touch screens that control vehicle functions and infotainment systems, and it's dominant in automotive sound systems with brands such as Harman Kardon, JBL, Infinity, and Mark Levinson.
+In recent years Harman has used acquisitions to move into over-the-internet software updates and cyber security.
+"An M&A deal this big is a first for us.
 Intel Courts Auto Industry as Battle Brews to Provide Autonomous-Car Computing Power.
-Intel Corp.

 Chief Executive Brian Krzanich on Tuesday arrived at his first car show as a speaker to deliver the message that his semiconductor company’s computing muscle and big-data prowess are just what auto makers need as they prepare for vehicles that can drive themselves.
 In his speech at the annual Los Angeles car show, he announced a $250 million commitment by Intel Capital to invest in autonomous-car technology during the next two years.